USA Kombucha Tea Fermentation Crock

 Description / USA Kombucha Tea Fermentation Crock

-The standard color is priced in white and blue with the Kombucha Tea handpainted on the front as pictured.
+The standard color is priced in white and blue with the Kombucha Tea hand-painted on the front as pictured.
 You may choose other colors using the drop-down boxes.
 Colors are hand-painted and signed by the artist.
-Please note: the rooster, red apple, and summer splendor design is a decal and is not hand painted.
+Please note: the rooster, red apple, and summer splendor design is a decal and is not hand-painted.
 The Poppy Seed design may include flowers in both mauve and peach.

 Please note: standard white and blue will have the Kombucha Tea name hand-painted on the side.
-Other custom colors will not unless specified in the comment section at checkout.
+Other custom colors will not be available unless specified in the comment section at checkout.Â

-You may also personalize the crock for $12 using the drop-down box option at the top of the page.
-In the comment section at checkout please leave us the name that you would like added or e-mail it to us.
-We will need to know if you want the name Kombucha Tea to also be included in the personalization such as Jan’s home-brewed Kombucha Tea.
+You can also personalize the crock for $12 using the drop-down menu at the top of the page.
+In the comment section at checkout, please leave the name you would like added.
+We will need to know whether you want the name "Kombucha Tea" included in the personalization, such as "Jan’s home-brewed Kombucha Tea."
 Personalized names and messages will be hand-painted.

-Stoneware Pottery is U.S.A made in Texas by a small family-owned and operated pottery company, which has been making quality pottery for over 22 years.
+Stoneware Pottery is U.S.A.-made in Texas by a small family-owned and operated pottery company, which has been making quality pottery for over 22 years.
 Each piece is hand turned by a master potter, hand-painted or finished, and then coated with a lead-free glaze.

 The spigot fits a 3/4" hole and has a 7/8" threaded area.

-Lids on stoneware pottery are made just like the old ones and then fired.
-To fire them, some of the bottoms are left unglazed where they will sit in the kiln.
-This is normal so they do not stick during the process.
-The original lids were made the same as you can see on antique crocks and churns.
+Lids for stoneware pottery are made the same way as the old ones and then fired.
+To fire them, some of the bottoms are left unglazed and will sit in the kiln.
+This is normal, so they do not stick during the process.
+The original lids were made the same way as those on antique crocks and churns.Â

-Microwave, Oven, and Dishwasher Safe.
-The pottery is durable and functional for everyday use.
+Microwave-, Oven-, and Dishwasher-Safe.
+The pottery is durable and functional for everyday use.Â

-Sample Homemade Kombucha Tea Recipe for a two-gallon crock:
+Sample Homemade Kombucha Tea Recipe for a two-gallon crock:Â

 2 cups sugar (organic cane sugar is best)